 Davy Klaassen, who honestly looked the bees knees against Willem II, didn’t start a single Premier League game for Everton after September of his first season.

 This is ultimately why the sight of Yaya Sanogo at Holland’s most decorated club wasn’t all that surprising.
 When free-scoring Eredivisie players come to the Premier League and score no goals, it seems perfectly plausible — if entirely illogical — that a non-scoring Premier League player might top the scoring charts in Holland.

-Sanogo didn’t, but you can’t blame him or Wenger for trying.
+Sanogo didn’t, but you can’t blame him or Ajax for thinking he might.

 Of course, there isn’t actually much truth in this new, sceptical perception of the Eredivisie.
-There are still excellent players in the Dutch league, and there is often great value to be found in the transfer market there, with Davinson Sanchez and Christian Eriksen proving as much on Wednesday.
+There are still excellent players in the Dutch league, and there is often great value to be found in the transfer market there, with Christian Eriksen a prime example.